MiguelMMota/web3-ctf/ethernaut/README.md

-Everything except for the solutions and part of this README is taken from JohnnyTime's great repo [here](https://github.com/RealJohnnyTime/ethernaut-foundry-solutions-johnnytime)!
+Everything except for the solutions and part of this README is taken from JohnnyTime's great repo [here](https://github.com/RealJohnnyTime/ethernaut-foundry-solutions-johnnytime).
+NB: several libs in the repository are outdated.
+Whenever possible, I focused on the exercises at hand and only updated the project setup when necessary.

 # Ethernaut Foundry Solutions 2023 - by JohnnyTime